Signed Into Law

 Which agencies enforce HB4310?

-HB4310 is enforced by Office of the Attorney General (Confidentiality Determinations) and District Courts (Travis County or Local Jurisdiction for Mandamus).
+HB4310 is enforced by District Courts (Travis County or Local Jurisdiction for Mandamus) and Office of the Attorney General (Confidentiality Determinations).

 Q

-The compliance urgency for HB4310 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4310 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q